-Remember, there are many types of aseptic filling process today.
+Remember, there are many types of aseptic filling processes today.

-Implying, the working principle of aseptic filling machine will depend on the type of packaging container.
+Implying, the working principle of an aseptic filling machine will depend on the type of packaging container.

 And even with all variations, there is one thing you must always remember, the entire process must remain – sterile.

-And since we cannot explore a detailed working principle for all aseptic filling machines available in the market, will quickly look a brief summary for each equipment.
+And since we cannot explore a detailed working principle for all aseptic filling machines available in the market, will quickly look a brief summary for each piece of equipment.